Description And Comments

 This is a combination track ride and motion simulator.
 You ride a military troop-transport vehicle; in addition to moving along its path, the vehicle bucks and pitches (the simulator part) in sync with the visuals and special effects.
 Though the plot is complicated and not altogether clear, the bottom line is that if you look into the Forbidden Eye, you're in big trouble.
 The Forbidden Eye, of course, stands out like Rush Limbaugh in a diaper, and everybody stares at it.
 The rest of the ride consists of a mad race to escape the temple as it collapses around you.
 In the process, you encounter snakes, spiders, lava pits, rats, swinging bridges, and the house-sized granite bowling ball that everyone remembers from Raiders of the Lost Ark.

 The Indiana Jones ride is a Disney masterpiece--nonstop action from the beginning to end with brilliant visual effects.
 Elaborate even by Disney standards, the attraction provides a level of detail and variety of action that make use of the entire Imagineering arsenal of high-tech gimmickry.
 Combining a setting as rich as Pirates of the Caribbean with a ride that rivals Star Tours, Indiana Jones is a powerhouse.
-Recently, the ride was upgraded with new animatronic Indys that bear a remarkable likeness to Harrison Ford.
+Recently, the attraction was upgraded with dazzling digital projection effects that bring the idol in the opening chamber to life.

 Sophisticated in its electronic and computer applications, Indiana Jones purports to offer a different experience on each ride.
 According to the designers, there are veritable menus of special effects that the computer can mix and match.
 In practice, however, we could not see much difference from ride to ride.
 There are, no doubt, subtle variations, but the ride is so wild and frenetic that it's hard to apprehend subtlety.
 Between explosions and falling rocks your poor fried brain simply does not register nuance.
 If you ride twice and your date says, "The rat on the beam winked at me that time," it's probably a good idea to get away from Disneyland for a while.